MarkusH/blog/content/Misc/2014-03-30__en__europython-website-sprint-a-success-many-new-features.rst

 :tags: Community, Django, EuroPython, Sprint
 :author: Markus Holtermann
+:summary: Last weekend the EuroPython web team met in Berlin in order to bring the EuroPython 2014 website software forward.

 Last weekend the web team `met`_ in Berlin (and was supported by one member remotely) in the rooms of Veit Schiele Communications GmbH in order to bring the